 Why the Moose Hide Campaign Matters

 The Moose Hide Campaign is a Canadian movement that directly aligns with the goals of the 16 Days of Activism.
 It began in 2011 when Paul Lacerte and his daughter Raven were hunting on traditional territory near the Highway of Tears—an area marked by the disappearance and murder of many Indigenous women.
-They created the moose hide patch as a symbol of their commitment to ending violence against women and children.
+They created the moose hide pin as a symbol of their commitment to ending violence against women and children.

 Since then, the campaign has grown into a powerful national movement, encouraging individuals—particularly men and boys—to reflect on their role in creating safe communities and take active steps toward reconciliation and healing.
-By wearing the moose hide patch, fasting in solidarity, and sharing educational resources, participants pledge to stand against violence and amplify the voices of survivors.
+By wearing the moose hide pin, fasting in solidarity, and sharing educational resources, participants pledge to stand against violence and amplify the voices of survivors.

 December 6: A Day of Remembrance